brianblakely/slapstick-english-translation/README.md

 - Encodes the freshly translated dialogue, menus, items, equipment, and enemy names from `translation/script/`.
 - Expands the ROM from 1.5 MiB to 2 MiB and installs bank-safe text redirects.
-- Converts the original 16-pixel dialogue alphabet to a legible 8-pixel font.
+- Installs the native 8×16 Spleen bitmap font for crisp, legible dialogue.
 - Reflows prose at word boundaries and validates custom dialogue-box sizes.
 - Recalculates the SNES checksum and verifies both generated patches by applying them in memory and comparing every output byte.